+If you’re looking to purchase an investment rental property, you’re likely asking two questions: How much will it cost?
+How much can I earn?
 The answers to these questions are complicated, depending on myriad factors.
 How much you earn depends on how much you spend.
 But the purchase price and rental income aren’t the only factors impacting your profit margin.
 Your rental property has features that determine its profit potential, and they can change from year to year.
-Here are six other factors that indicate a property’s investment potential:
+Here are 6 Features Consistent with Profitable Rental Properties:

 Area rental prices